HdzAngelGran/json-to-csv/README.md

 ## Usage

+The application provides a menu with the following options:

+1. **Read JSON File Content**: Display the contents of a JSON file.
-Follow the on-screen menu to select JSON files and convert them to CSV.
+2. **Create CSV from JSON Object**: Enter a single-line JSON object and convert it to CSV.
+3. **Convert JSON File to CSV File**: Convert an entire JSON file to CSV, with the ability to choose the delimiter (comma, semicolon, tab, space).
+4. **Exit**

 Output files will be saved in the specified location.

 ### Examples